AnonymerNiklasistanonym/RaspiForBeginners/README.md

 * over the GUI: `Preferences` >> `Raspberry Pi Configuration`
 * or the CLI: `sudo raspi-config` >> `5 Interfacing Options` >> `P2 SSH` >> `Enable`

-Now you can switch to your WINDOWS computer and download/install FileZilla from [filezilla-project.org](https://filezilla-project.org/).
+Now you can switch to your Windows computer and download/install FileZilla from [filezilla-project.org](https://filezilla-project.org/).

 When you installed it launch it.